ideascloudio/ic-react-template-seed/SEED_README.md

-## Usage
+## Getting Started

-Clone and checkout first version to `seed` branch to keep repo up to date.
+Checkout to main branch to start